-When in a task board, you will now see a new menu structure:
+When in a board, you will now see a new menu structure:

 PSOhub's Kanban board components consists of the following:

 The visual representation of tasks.
-Each card contains information about the task and its status, such as a deadline, assignee, description, etc.
+Each card contains information about the task and its status, such as a deadline, assignee, checklist, files, etc.